xzZero/Dog_Breed_Classifier/README.md

 *Machine Learning Engineer Nanodegree - Udacity Program*

 ## Project Overview
 This project deploys a dog breed classifier that take a user-input image and perform classification based-on pre-trained CNN models (VGG-16, Inception-v3, Resnet-50) provided by Pytorch.

+Achieved accuracy: 83%

+For more information, please refer to the proposal the the notebooks (including data exploration and model traning)

 ## Installation
 ```